-STRUCTURAL SYSTEM
+STRUCTURAL SYSTEMS

 The Library is a well-constructed, wood frame structure.
 While additions to the building meet minimum standards for lateral life safety, the lateral resisting system of the original building is unlikely to meet these standards.
-Since the framing system for the original restaurant building are not visible, they are not fully understood.
+Since the framing system for the original restaurant building is not visible, it is not fully understood.
 There is evidence of distress in one location due to overloading.
 Elsewhere, efflorescence on the concrete stem walls indicates water infiltration.
 One glue-laminated beam is delaminating.